 Yana Skakun

-I photograph elopements and intimate ceremonies at Whitby Abbey and across the Yorkshire coast and moors.
-Get in touch to plan your Gothic-romantic session.
+I photograph elopements and small ceremonies at Whitby Abbey and across the wider Yorkshire coast and moors, and I am happy to talk through timing, access, and how a session here might be structured for you.

 Yana Skakun